 While it might feel like there isn’t as much of a variety of specialties, there are so many options for outpatient nursing!
-You can do home health, infusion, mental health, primary care, school nursing, infusion clinics, outpatient surgery, aesthetics, etc. There are just as many options as working inpatient and a variety of different settings that you can work in.
+You can do home health, infusion, mental health, primary care, school nursing, infusion clinics, outpatient surgery, aesthetics, etc. There are just as many options as working in an inpatient setting.

-The money isn’t as great as inpatient, for the most part, as a new grad nurse.
-If you have the experience you are more likely to get a job with pay equivalent to inpatient such as at an outpatient surgery center or infusion clinic.
+The money isn’t as great as working inpatient, for the most part, as a new grad nurse.
+If you have the experience, you are more likely to get a job with pay equivalent to inpatient.
+Some examples would at an outpatient surgery center or infusion clinic.
 Some clinics also pay better than others.

 Working 5 Days/Week

 Working 5 days/week, like most outpatient positions, can suck.
-Most days of the week you are working and if you don’t plan your time it might feel like your life is slipping away and you’re being crushed by the 9- 5.
+Most days of the week you are working.
+If you don’t plan your time out, it can feel like your life is slipping away.
+The feeling of being crushed by the 9- 5 is real!

 As I explained above, overtime is harder to come by while working outpatient.
 This is true especially if your clinic sticks to the same set of hours.
 Not getting the holiday pay or weekend and night differentials can also suck.
 There is still some opportunity, just no incentive pay for the OT.